QuantEcon/python-lecture-sandpit.myst/lectures/lp_intro.md

 By default $l = 0$ and $u = \text{None}$ unless explicitly specified with the argument 'bounds'.
 ```

-Let's apply this great Python tool to solve our examples.
+Let's apply this great Python tool to solve our two example problems.

 ### Example 1: Production Problem